Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 The TUI: Retained Mode vs Immediate Mode

-Pi's terminal UI (pi-tui) makes a fundamental architectural choice that differs from every other coding agent:
+Pi's terminal UI (pi-tui) makes an architectural choice no other coding agent makes:

-The retained mode approach means Pi's TUI never flickers.
+Retained mode means Pi's TUI never flickers.
 Components persist across frames, cache their rendered output, and only re-render what changed.
-This is the same differential rendering model used by React — but for the terminal.
+It is the same differential rendering model React uses — pointed at the terminal.

-Extensions have full access to the component system.
-You can build interactive UIs — progress bars, tables, selection menus, syntax-highlighted code blocks — that integrate seamlessly with the agent output.
+Extensions get full access to the component system.
+You can build interactive UIs — progress bars, tables, selection menus, syntax-highlighted code blocks — that sit seamlessly inside the agent output.

 The 7 Failure Modes of Agents (and Pi's Solutions)